Does Algorithmic Uncertainty Sway Human Experts? Evidence from a Field Experiment in Selective College Admissions: Methods

-Despite being trained on different samples (specifically, Model 2 being trained on an additional year of data), the two models exhibit similar aggregate predictive performance on out-of-sample validation data.
-As reported in Table~\ref{tab:model-validation}, Model~2 performs slightly better on average in terms of Area Under the Receiver Operating Characteristic Curve (AUROC) and Average Precision, but the differences are modest.
-Furthermore, it was unclear whether this slight advantage of Model 2 would persist in the upcoming admission cycle, since the inclusion of the older data may make Model 2 more outdated.
-While the two models have similar aggregate performance, they show substantial individual-level disagreement: \textbf{the two models assign different score deciles to 73.2\% of applicants} in the experimental sample.
-This disagreement provides the variation in algorithmic scores that we exploit to study presentation bias, which we will further analyze in Section~\ref{sec:results-disagreement}.
+As reported in Table~\ref{tab:model-performance}, the two models exhibit similar aggregate predictive performance on out-of-sample validation data.
+Model~2 performs slightly better on average in terms of AUROC and Average Precision, reflecting its larger training set.
+However, the inclusion of older data also increases the risk of distributional shift \citep{quinonero2022dataset}, making it uncertain whether this advantage would persist in the upcoming cycle---part of what motivates treating both models as equally defensible.
+Figure~\ref{fig:2022} also shows the two models are similarly calibrated with respect to observed decisions, supporting the comparability of their score scales.
+While aggregate performance is similar, the models show substantial individual-level disagreement: \textbf{the two models assign different score deciles to 73.2\% of applicants} in the experimental sample, providing the variation we exploit to study algorithmic sensitivity (Section~\ref{sec:results-disagreement}).